galliot-us/smart-social-distancing/README.md

 - `[SourceLogger_N]`:

-  Similar to the section *SourcePostProcessor_N*, we support multiple loggers (right now 4) that you enable/disable uncommenting/commenting them.
+  Similar to the section *SourcePostProcessor_N*, we support multiple loggers (right now 4) that you enable/disable uncommenting/commenting them or with the *Enabled* flag.
   - `video_logger`: Generates a video stream with the processing results.
 It is a useful logger to monitor in real-time your sources.
   - `s3_logger`: Stores a screenshot of all the cameras in a S3 bucket.
     - `ScreenshotPeriod`: Defines a time period (expressed in minutes) to take a screenshot of all the cameras and store them in S3.
 If you set the value to 0, no screenshots will be taken.